Des : a Latin prefix that indicates separation, negation or a contrary action.

 The verb “desexistir” (to ‘unexist’) does not appear in the Portuguese, English or French lexicon; it is an invented word whose incorrectness suggests a multi-faceted concept.

 A faulty prefix – a simple lexical mistake – is the trigger to general questions that point to our shared existence.

-How to include a poetical dimension to existence, if today’s omnipresence of technology and its binary logic shapes an unitarian, homogeneous reality?
-What will be the immaterial knowledge in a future where everything seems controlled and parametrized, lacking spaces for shadows or the unspoken?
+How to include a poetic dimension to existence if today’s omnipresence of technology and its binary logic shapes a unitarian, homogeneous reality?
+What will immaterial knowledge be in a future where everything seems controlled and parametrized, lacking spaces for shadows or the unspoken?
 And finally, what could be to ‘unexist’ (‘gegenexistieren’), if not to be involved in a reverse movement of living, ‘in rewind’, towards an essential and hypothetical unity of being?

-The word on wax slowly melts inside the metal box, that contains its negative shape.
-After all is melt down, it is recomposed and brought back to the top, in an endless cycle.
+The word slowly liquefies inside the metal box that contains its negative shape.
+After melting, it is recomposed and brought back to the top in an endless cycle.